 When most people think of So-Cal they think of Hollywood, Beverly Hills, Malibu.
 For the wine lover, winemaking has been taking place in these wine regions since the late 1700s.
 Grab some lunch and road trip up to the high elevation wineries in Malibu.
 Elevations range from sea level to 3,111 feet at Sandstone Peak.
 The newly granted Malibu Coast AVA is mainly in the Santa Monica Mountains and is about 46 miles long and 8 miles wide and includes 198 acres of vines for 52 grape growers.
-The high elevation in this “region’s climate, soils and unique aspects affect the taste of the wine produced.”
-Check out this post, by Wine Folly for an easy to understand write up of why that’s important.
+The high elevation in this region’s climate, soils, and unique aspects affect the taste of the wine produced.
 Why does this matter?
 It matters because the combination produces the delicious wine we know and love in Malibu.

 HIGHWAY 1 – THE CENTRAL COAST.

-Continue heading north towards Monterey and stop by A Taste of Monterey, the regions ofﬁcial wine visitors center.
-You can learn all about Monterey Bay’s unique landscape and how it effects the vineyards, sample the regions wine, and maybe spot the whales migrating.
+Continue heading north towards Monterey and stop by A Taste of Monterey, the region’s ofﬁcial wine visitors center.
+You can learn all about Monterey Bay’s unique landscape and how it affects the vineyards, sample the region’s wine, and maybe spot the whales migrating.

-SAN FRANCISCO.
 Next stop, San Fran.
-Home of amazing restaurants, fresh local foods and the urban wine movement.
+Home of amazing restaurants, fresh local foods, and the urban wine movement.
 During the day, wine and dine on Fisherman’s Wharf, then head to Jackson Square and sample wines at the various wine bars downtown.
-Check out this half day tour.

-SONOMA COUNTRY.
-Sonoma Valley, also know as Valley of the Moon, offers a bit more laid back atmosphere in comparison to Napa Valley.
+Sonoma Valley, also known as Valley of the Moon offers a bit more laid back atmosphere in comparison to Napa Valley.
 However, there are still more than 400 wineries with some of the best being: Chateau St. Jean, Simi, Sebastiani, Rodney Strong, Marcassin, Paul Hobbs, La Crema, and Kistler.
-The Somona Valley is known for its cool-climate Pinot Noirs.
+The Sonoma Valley is known for its cool-climate Pinot Noirs.
 Be sure to taste a variety.
 While in the valley, Sonoma Plaza lies in the heart and offers a historic view of the country.